lncRNAAddict/hg19TADs/code/readme.md

-To train a model using all sequence, and epigenetic features, use the code `runModel_all.py`
+To train and test a model using all sequence, and epigenetic features, use the code `runModel_all.py`

 `runModel_all.py` takes 10 arguments when executed from command line